Liger (film)

 The film was announced in 2019, and the title Liger was announced in January 2021.
-Liger marks the debut of Deverakonda in Hindi cinema and Panday in Telugu cinema.
 The songs are composed by Tanishk Bagchi, Sunil Kashyap, Jaani, DJ Chetas, Lijo George and Vikram Montrose.
 Principal photography began in January 2020 and suffered production delays after March 2020 due to the COVID-19 pandemic.
-Filming resumed in February 2021 and after some other shooting suspensions in the pandemic, Liger was wrapped up in February 2022.
+Filming resumed in February 2021 and after shooting suspensions during the pandemic, Liger was wrapped up in February 2022.
+The film was Deverakonda and Panday's debut in Hindi and Telugu, respectively.

-Liger was released theatrically on 25 August 2022 and received highly negative reviews and was panned by both critics and audience, with criticism on the films's script, direction, cast performance, soundtrack, and mocking of Mike Tyson’s role & ending.
-Eventually, the film became a box-office bomb.
+Liger was released theatrically on 25 August 2022, being panned by critics, especially Pandey's performance, and becoming a box-office bomb, with an estimated box office gross of ₹60.80 crore against a budget of ₹125 crore.

 Plot

-After his father, Lion Balram Agarwal's death, in the MMA National Championship, Sashwath Agarwal aka Liger and his mother, Balamani, move to Mumbai from Banaras/Karimnagar.
+After his father, Lion Tiger Balram Agarwal's death, in the MMA National Championship, Sashwath Agarwal aka Liger (reference for Lion and Tiger) and his mother Balamani move to Mumbai from Karimnagar.
 Balamani is determined to turn Liger into a MMA champion and takes him to a coach named Christopher, who trains him.
 While Liger is on his way to perfection in the sport, he meets a rich young woman, Tanya, and falls in love with her.
-After learning from her brother, Sanju, that Liger has a stammering problem, Tanya apparently embarrassed, leaves him.
+After learning from her brother Sanju that Liger has a stammering problem, Tanya, apparently embarrassed, leaves him.
 Liger wins the national championship after getting motivated by the rejection.
 He moves on to participate in the International Championship, sponsored by Sanju and Tanya's father.

 Liger wins every match and moves on to the finals.
 However, Tanya is kidnapped days before the finals.
 Upon getting to know of this, Liger confronts Tanya's father.
-He reveals that he borrowed money from a gangster to set up his business, and remains helpless, as he could not repay the money back to him.
+He reveals that he borrowed money from a gangster to set up his business and remains helpless as he could not repay the money back to him.
 After her father reveals that Tanya broke up with Liger so he could focus on his sport and career after his mother chastised her for being a distraction, Liger decides to save Tanya by himself, which ultimately causes him to miss the final match.
-He stumbles upon the kidnapper who happens to be Mark Anderson, Liger's life long role model and legendary MMA fighter.
+He stumbles upon the kidnapper, who happens to be Mark Anderson, his lifelong role model and a legendary MMA fighter.

 Anderson challenges him to a fight to get Tanya back.
 The fight is live streamed at the MMA final.
-When Liger is on the verge of losing, he remembers the advice that Balamani gave him and defeats Anderson.
-Impressed by his skills, Anderson takes a picture with Liger and Tanya, and lets them go.
+When Liger is on the verge of losing, he remembers the advice that his mother gave him and defeats Anderson.
+Impressed by his skills, Anderson takes a picture with Liger and Tanya and lets them go.
 As a result of the successful fight, the MMA jury declares the fight between Anderson and Liger as the final match.
 Liger becomes a MMA World Champion.